pydanny/pydanny.github.com/posts2014/01-01-resolutions.rst

 * Upload all my outstanding pictures to Flickr!
 * Learn how to surf or snowboard.
 * See all my friends.
 All of them.
+* Work less and enjoy life with Audrey more.